Nurdeen21/evening-it-support-playbooks/README.md

-# evening-it-support-playbooks
-Scripts and tools for after-hours IT support: patching, backups, user management, and more.
 # Evening IT Support Playbooks

 ## 📌 Overview
-This repository contains scripts and tools designed to help IT teams perform after-hours maintenance and support tasks.
+Scripts and tools designed to help IT teams perform after-hours maintenance and support tasks.

+## 📁 Contents
+- `/scripts` – Windows/Linux scripts for patching, backups, and user management
+- `/docs` – Documentation and usage guides

-## ⚡ Purpose
+## ⚙️ Scripts
-These playbooks assist with tasks like:
-- System patching
+- `windows-patching.ps1`: Uses PSWindowsUpdate for automated patching
-- Backups
-- User administration
-- Log collection
+- `linux-backup.sh`: Tar-based backup script for Linux directories
+- `user-management.ps1`: Disables inactive AD accounts > 90 days

+## ✅ Usage
+These playbooks are meant for experienced IT admins.
+Test before deployment.

-## 🚀 Status
+## 📈 Status
-🚧 In progress — follow for updates as I build out tools and documentation.
+🚧 Actively maintained — more scripts and automation coming soon!